 Gain familiarity with tools and techniques that help achieve professional finishes in woodworking projects.
 Learn about wood preparation, application of different types of finishes, use of the spray gun, and paint booth safety.
-Practice these skills by building a pen and pencil caddy.

 Calling all beginners!
-Explore turning techniques on the Nova wood lathe, including roughing, shaping beads and coves, drilling, and finishing.
+Explore turning techniques on the Jet wood lathe, including roughing, shaping beads and coves, drilling, and finishing.
 Practice safe setup and operation of the wood lathe, and proper use of a variety of turning tools.
 Walk away with a candlestick holder or spinning top, and gain certification for unsupervised access to the wood lathe.

 Learn how to turn a wood bowl while advancing lathe skills in this project-based class.
 Cover the steps of setting up for bowl turning: mounting blanks, using the bowl gouge, roughing out a foot, and finishing techniques, as well as when and how to properly sharpen tools.
 Class fee includes material for one finished bowl per member.

 Learn the basics of preparing wood for use in woodworking projects.
 This class will cover safe use of the jointer, planer, and time saver machines.
 Process rough sawn wood by flattening, straightening, and squaring.
 Practice using the machines by milling wood and then gluing up boards to make a finished cutting board from exotic hardwoods.

 Learn the basics of preparing wood for use in woodworking projects.
 This class will cover safe use of the jointer and planer.
 Process rough sawn wood by flattening, straightening, and squaring.
 Practice using the machines by milling wood and then gluing up boards to make a finished cutting board.
 NOTE: This class at our North Philly and Wilmington locations does not include use of the time saver machine.
 For training on that machine, please see a staff member at our South Philly location, free of charge.